Breathing while exercising

-Awareness of my breathing while exercising has many advantages.
-However, if I need to ‘look for my breath and find it,’ it may reduce the effectiveness of the exercise.
+Being aware of my breathing while exercising has many advantages, but if I need to ‘look for my breath and find it,’ the exercise’s effectiveness is reduced.

 Breathing with and against the movement